Spanish transition to democracy: Resurgence of terrorist activity

 The Basque Country remained, for the better part of this period, in a state of political turbulence.
 Suárez granted a multi-stage amnesty for numerous Basque political prisoners, but the confrontations continued between local police and protesters.
 The separatist group ETA, which in the middle of 1976 had seemed open to a limited truce after Franco's death, resumed armed confrontation again in October.
 The time from 1978 to 1980 would be ETA's three deadliest years ever.
 However, it was between December 1976 and January 1977 that a series of attacks brought about a situation of high tension in Spain.

 The Maoist GRAPO (Grupos de Resistencia Antifascista Primero de Octubre) began its armed struggle by bombing public locations, and then continued with the kidnapping of two important figures of the regime: the President of the Council of the State José María de Oriol, and General Villaescusa, President of the Superior Council of the Military Justice.
-From the right, during these kidnappings, members of the neo-fascist Alianza Apostólica Anticomunista conducted the Atocha massacre, three of them labor lawyers, in an office on Atocha Street in Madrid, in January 1977.
+From the right, during these kidnappings, members of the neo-fascist Alianza Apostólica Anticomunista conducted the Atocha massacre, killing five and wounding four trade unionists in Madrid, in January 1977.

 In the midst of these provocations, Suárez convened his first meeting with a significant number of opposition leaders, who published a condemnation of terrorism and gave their support to Suárez's actions.
 During this turbulent time, the Búnker capitalized on the instability and declared that the country was on the brink of chaos.

 Despite the increased violence by the ETA and GRAPO, elections for the Constituent Cortes were carried out in June 1977.